 Half of the workforce doesn’t have the option to do their job remotely.
 Give these workers a sense of autonomy and control over when they work with scheduling flexibility.
 Irregular schedules can make it hard to plan childcare, commute, or feel in control of their own work-life balance.
 Ask workers when they would like to work and provide fair notice of these schedules.

 How are you measuring your people analytics?
 Leaders should become more aware of their flight risks before working on a tailored retention strategy for their talent pool.

 Employee turnover can be difficult to track, as certain industries have historically higher rates.
-Setting turnover and retention benchmarks for your own organisation can help leaders keep track of who is leaving, where they go, and more information about the type of change they wanted.
+Setting turnover and retention benchmarks for your own organization can help leaders keep track of who is leaving, where they go, and more information about the type of change they wanted.

 Employee mental health can have a significant and prolonged impact on your organization.
 Combating burnout will be one of your most effective retention strategies for employees who are silently struggling.
 Ceridian’s Pulse of Talent 2022 survey found that winning top talent goes beyond pay and encompasses a more complete employee experience.